kioz-developer/python-challenge/README.md

-## Python - The VBA of Wall Street
+## Python - Read CSV, Analyze, Print and Save

 ### Analyzing the financial records of a company